 - Consideration also needs to be given to the appointment of a guardian for infant children.

-- The gifts that you wish to provide.
-Usually there are a number of classes of beneficiaries such as spouse/de facto spouse, children, siblings, others.
+- In determining the gifts which you wish to make, usually there are a number of possible classes of beneficiaries such as spouse/de facto spouse, children, siblings, and others, that should be considered.
 A common way for a husband or wife to deal with their estate is to simply leave the estate to their spouse and appoint their spouse as executor.
-In the event of the spouse predeceasing, then one or more adult children might be appointed as executors and the estate divided among the children (usually in equal shares) with the share of any child who predeceases, going to their children (the deceased’s grandchildren).
+In the event of the spouse predeceasing, then one or more adult children might be appointed as executors and the estate divided among the children (usually in equal shares) with the share of any child who predeceases, going to that child’s children (the deceased’s grandchildren).

 - Provision may be made in the Will for the use of part of a child’s inheritance (or the income earned on their share) for their benefit, such as payment of education expenses, whilst they are minors.